Roscoe Conkling: Garfield administration and resignation

 Merritt's removal halfway through his term and Robertson's appointment pressed Conkling to action.
-He resigned from the Senate, seeking vindication of his own political strength and of the principle of senatorial courtesy by winning the special election to his seat.
+He resigned from the Senate May 16, expecting vindication of his own political strength and of the principle of senatorial courtesy by winning the special election to his seat.
 Thomas C. Platt resigned alongside him.

-Though Conkling personally attended the legislature's sessions in Albany, Elbridge Lapham was chosen as his successor.
+Conkling's gambit failed: although he attended the legislature's sessions in Albany, Elbridge Lapham was chosen as his successor.
 Any chance of Conkling's re-election was likely ended, and his political career with it, when President Garfield was shot on July 2 by Charles Guiteau, a fellow Stalwart who had cited the Blaine appointment in threats to the President.
-Though he was still alive when the election finally concluded on July 22, he died on September 19.
+Though Garfield was still alive when the election finally concluded on July 22, he died on September 19.
 Conkling's long-time protégé, Chester Arthur, succeeded to the presidency.

 Presidential politics

-As a Senator and the boss of the New York Republicans, Conkling was a kingmaker at multiple Republican Conventions.
+As a senator and the boss of the New York Republicans, Conkling was a kingmaker at multiple Republican Conventions.
 After supporting President Ulysses S. Grant in 1868 and 1872, Conkling ran an unsuccessful campaign of his own in 1876.
 In 1880, he supported the nomination of Grant for a third term.

 Though his preferred candidate was not nominated for president in either case, he was successful in preventing the nomination of an outright reformer.
 Chester A. Arthur's nomination as vice president in 1880 was designed to appease Conkling (though Arthur accepted over Conkling's objection) and led to Arthur's succession as president after the assassination of James Garfield.